-- 4.3.74.3.8 The Creditstone-Portage-Applewood Bypass will help to mitigate through-traffic on Highway 7 and Jane Street.
-However, to realize the long-term plan for these streets, additional transportation improvements and strategies beyond the VMC will need to be planned and implemented over time.
-The City will work with the Region of York, the Ministry of Transportation and major industrial employers on other measures aimed at significantly reducing truck traffic and other through-traffic in the VMC.
-These measures may include new streets and other network improvements beyond the VMC. - 4.3.84.3.9 It shall be a priority of the City to acquire the right-of-way for the future extension of Portage Road east from Jane Street to Creditstone Road through a land dedication as a condition of development approvals or outright purchase. - 4.3.94.3.10 Special Study Area 'A' identified on Schedule C recognizes the outcome of the joint transportation study conducted by the York Region and the City, and involving the Province.
-It further recognizes the need for a more detailed Environmental Assessment and design study to determine how the future VMC street network will be linked to Highway 400 and how to facilitate the Creditstone-Portage-Applewood By-pass and other objectives in the area.
-The final approval of the proposed street configuration within Special Study Area 'A' will involve the City of Vaughan, the Region of York, Provincial ministries and the affected landowners.
+- truck traffic and other through-traffic in the VMC.
+These measures may include new streets and other network improvements beyond the VMC. - 4.3.8 It shall be a priority of the City to acquire the right-of-way for the future extension of Portage Road east from Jane Street to Creditstone Road through a land dedication as a condition of development approvals or outright purchase, expropriation or a combination of these. - 4.3.9 Special Study Area 'A' identified on Schedule C recognizes the outcome of the joint transportation study conducted by the York Region and the City, and involving the Province.
+It further recognizes the need for a successful resolution to a more detailed Environmental Assessment and design study to determine how the future VMC street network will be linked to Highway 400 and how to the configuration of the Highway 400 ramps (Links 4 and 5) to facilitate the Creditstone-Portage-Applewood By-pass and other objectives in the area.
+Schedule C illustrates one concept for roads in this area.
+Further detailed study of this configuration will be required and The final approval of the proposed street configuration within Special Study Area 'A' will involve the City of Vaughan, the Region of York, Provincial ministries and the affected landowners.
 Development within Special Study Area 'A' may be permitted prior to finalization of the street configuration provided it does not compromise any of the options to be considered by the Environmental Assessment.
-Modifications to street alignments in Special Study Area 'A' may be made without amendment to this plan. - 4.3.104.3.11 As identified on Schedule C, a street over Highway 400 linking Colossus Drive and Interchange Way is proposed.
+The study shouldconsider improvements to the larger road network that would mitigate traffic impacts in the VMC.
+Alternative locations and configurations for the northbound ramp to Highway 400 may be considered, including a location north of Portage Parkway.
+Modifications to street alignments in Special Study Area 'A' may be made without amendment to this plan, provided the-City is satisfied that the intent of this plan with respect to land use and transportation is met. - 4.3.10 As identified on Schedule C, a street over Highway 400 linking Colossus Drive and Interchange Way is proposed.
 This street will provide an important connection between the VMC and lands west of the 400 planned for mixed-use intensification and will generally help to distribute east-west traffic in the area.
-Schedule C identifies a A right-of-way corridor protection area for the street shall be secured by the City, and where no new buildings shall be permitted within the protected right of way.
-The City will expedite the process for the Colossus Overpass Environmental Assessment for the Colossus overpass that will to identify the preferred vertical location, configuration and horizontal alignment of the overpass and the necessary right-of-way requirement., as soon as possible.
-Existing and future highway crossings should include wide sidewalks and separated facilities for cyclists.
+A right-of-way for the street shall be secured by the City, and no new buildings shall be permitted within the protected right-of-way.
+The City will expedite the process for the Colossus Overpass Environmental Assessment to identify the preferred location, configuration and alignment, as soon as possible.
+Existing and future highway crossings should include wide sidewalks and separated facilities for cyclists be pedestrian and bicycle friendly. - 4.3.11 Millway Avenue has been classified in Schedule C as a Special Collector Road to recognize its location and function vis-à-vis the future subway station and its intended role as one of the VMC's primary commercial streets.
+As illustrated in Figure D in Appendix B, it is intended to have a right-of-way width of 33 metres, as measured from the right-of-way for the subway.
+This is to accommodate appropriate travel lanes for vehicular and bicycle movement as well as a generous pedestrian realm on both sides.
+To support ground-floor commercial uses on Millway and provide a buffer between pedestrians and moving traffic, on-street parking may be permitted.